rickalouani/Rancher-howto/importing.md

-**RKE(Rancher Kubernetes Engine) to build a 5 node cluster from scratch on DigitalOcean**
+#### RKE(Rancher Kubernetes Engine) to build a 5 node cluster from scratch on DigitalOcean**

  The goal of this demonstration is to build a Kubernetes cluster with 1 Master(control node), 1 etcd(to store cluster and workload configuration) and  3 worker nodes(to run worloads).

- The basic architecture is bellow
+    Basic architecture

  <a href="https://github.com/rickalouani/Rancher-howto/blob/master/Rancher-screen-shots/1000_1.png
 " target="_blank"><img src="https://github.com/rickalouani/Rancher-howto/blob/master/Rancher-screen-shots/1000_1.png"
 alt="IMAGE ALT TEXT HERE" width="540" height="320" border="50" /></a>